scikit-hep/uproot5/docs-sphinx/basic.rst

     >>> import uproot
     >>> file = uproot.open("path/to/dataset.root")

-The :doc:`uproot.reading.open` function can also be used like this:
+The :doc:`uproot.reading.open` function can be (and usually should be) used like this:

 .. code-block:: python